pokujs/themes/README.md

 ## Editors

-This is a monorepo to organize all the themes.
+This is a _monorepo_ to organize all the themes:

 |                                                                                                                | Name                   | Package                                    |
 | -------------------------------------------------------------------------------------------------------------- | ---------------------- | ------------------------------------------ |